 Because here’s the thing: This makes social media more enjoyable and easy to use, and I’ve noticed that when people do say things that are particularly interesting and relevant, they tend to make their way to me anyway.
 Thus, when I unfollow @OtherwiseCoolPerson for incessantly posting .gifs and that person says something important, someone else in my feed usually shares it.
 All of the pleasure, none of the suffering.
 Cutting down on the signal to noise ratio has helped me use and engage with social media more effectively, it’s showed me which behaviours I engage in that are really annoying for people so I can stop doing them — or not, because it’s my damn feed and they can unfollow any time they want — and it’s made my life so much better in a world that often seems filled with darkness.

 I cannot recommend the power of the unfollow and block buttons and all their various iterations across platforms enough.
 People seem hesitant or afraid to use these powers, as though they’re going to send the target into the abyss, never to be seen again.
 Don’t fear!
 Life is short!
 The internet is a big place!
 Eradicate things that cause needless annoyance and vexation from your world so that you can focus on the serious problems we’re all facing, and need to combat!
-And then follow (or unfollow!) me on Twitter/Facebook/Instagram: @realsesmith.
+And then follow (or unfollow!) me on Twitter: @sesmith and Facebook/Instagram: @realsesmith.